 Past issues are available in the Newsletter Archive.

-The Council has also initiated E-announcements that are sent out twice a month and inform the MGHfC community about grant opportunities, research lectures, workshops, symposia and training programs.
+- E-announcements that are sent out twice a month to inform the MGHfC community about grant opportunities, research lectures, workshops, symposia and training programs.

 - A quarterly newsletter that provides brief reviews of research programs in pediatrics

 - Administering MGHfC’s Pilot and Feasibility and Summer Program in Clinical Effectiveness Grant programs

 - The annual MassGeneral Hospital for Children Research Day